at2224/RPG/README.md

 Upgrade your weapons and armor as you earn gold. \
 Once you’re strong enough, challenge the dragon to save the town! \
 Embark on this adventure and prove your might as the ultimate Dragon Repeller!

+## Credits
+freeCodeCamp.org, which helped guide the implementation of HTML, CSS, JS.